 This is a short clip of that DVD:

-Also known as a great anti-aging treatment, MLD is on the menu of many exclusive spas and is often used to speed recovery from many types of surgery.
+Also known as a great anti-aging treatment, Manual Lymph Drainage is on the menu of many exclusive spas and is often used to speed recovery from many types of surgery.